Food safety or hygiene common concerns

 - foreign body complaints where the contaminant has caused actual physical injury or where there is a high likelihood that it could cause physical injury (e.g. glass in food, small pieces of metal in food).
 If possible, such items including all packaging and receipts should be delivered by the complainant to the food team for investigation.

 - unfit food for sale

 - food poisoning allegations where there is more than one victim identified and or in a risk group.
-For example, children under five years old, elderly, sick, immuno-compromised or if the victim is an open food handler, as long as they are willing to submit faecal specimen
+For example, children under five years old, elderly, sick, impaired immune system or if the victim is an open food handler, as long as they are willing to submit faecal specimen

 - complaints concerning food sold past the "use-by" date (as long as the food is identified)

 - allegations of poor hygiene in a food business where there is a definite risk to public health.
 For example, where the allegation is of cross contamination, dirty condition of the business, undercooked food or poor personal hygiene by staff

 We cannot carry out an investigation without the food to examine.
 We must have the packaging, so we can check the batch codes, dates and the company who made the product.
 We cannot get you a refund for your food or get involved in any compensation claims.